 The Brahms Symphonies – Walter recorded the four Brahms symphonies with the Philharmonic in inverse order.
 A February 1951 Fourth began the series auspiciously, centered around a delicate, flowing, organic Andante moderato in which the climax comes and subsides naturally with a rich, burnished glow; even the finale avoids others' fevered peaks and probing valleys in favor of a cohesive, patient unfolding.
 The remaining three were all cut in late December 1953 and in each case save their energy for propulsive finales – that of the Third flirts with hysteria – and begin with a variety of openings – the Third with fiery outbursts, the Second with exceptional polish and the First with climaxes repressed in favor of flexible tempos.
 Overall, these are good, responsible readings but without any particular vision or the special touches heard in so many other versions.

 Other Walter/Philharmonic Brahms recordings from 1953-4 outshine their symphony cycle: a potent Tragic Overture, a spry Academic Festival Overture, a well-characterized Haydn Variations, the Double Concerto with Isaac Stern and Leonard Rose – like the symphonies somewhat rambling if solid and centered around a gorgeous Andante – and a beautifully paced and surprisingly energetic German Requiem with George London, Irmgard Seefried and the Westminster Choir, never rushed but always pressing forward with a strong rhythmic thrust, including overpowering timpani in the second movement, an extraordinary rarity in the entire Walter discography.
-Remarkably, this splendid rendition was released only in 1972, and then on Columbia's budget Odyssey LP label.
+Remarkably, this splendid rendition was never issued at the time; it was released only in 1972, and then on Columbia's budget Odyssey LP label.

 A 1947 set of Mahler songs with Halban affords a nearly unique opportunity to hear Walter on the piano without an orchestra.
 (In 1941 recordings he also had accompanied Lotte Lehmann in Schumann's Dichterliebe and Frauenliebe und -Leben song cycles.)
 Of course, playing a solo instrument, even as an accompanist, affords far more flexibility than coordinating an entire orchestra.
 Indeed Walter is extraordinarily vital and rhythmically alive (recalling the quirky rubato in the four piano rolls Mahler cut in 1905) especially in the second Frauenliebe song, "Scheiden und meiden," in which no two notes seem to fall where they would be expected, aptly reflecting a sweetheart's conflicted thoughts as her beloved departs.